Tropes Common to All:

 - Deadpan Snarker: Occasionally.
 The most notable example is when he first met Bindiya.

-- Fascinating Eyebrow: Does this rarely.
+- Fascinating Eyebrow: Does this rarely in contrast to his younger self.

 LuluA black vegan who debuted in Pupa Vegan.
 She is also Shawn's ex-girlfriend.